Updated: November 2017

 If you’re looking to buy the ALP, make sure you buy it for your region.
 Prices vary in different areas, but ALP’s are region locked so they’re different if you buy them in the US, Canada, Europe, Australia, etc. They’re only designed to work against the guns in use in your region and so ALP’s are only sold from specific dealers in your region.

 You can buy them from a local dealer/installer in your area if they carry them, but what I did was buy online.
+They start at $750 for a dual head setup.
 I recommend Tom who’s the main guy here in the States for the ALP, knows all about them, and would be the man to talk to when it comes to customer service, warranty support, installation, answering questions, and so on.
-He runs the AL Priority USA site so if you live in the USA, here’s where you should go:

 You can buy the ALP there, as many heads as you need, as well as any accessories you’ll want to pick up.

-I have a comprehensive ALP setup guide to help you buy what you need and get your jammers installed properly so that they can work most effectively.
+I have a comprehensive ALP setup guide designed as a followup to this AntiLaser Priority review to help you buy what you need and get your jammers installed properly so that they can work most effectively.
 Definitely check that out.
 Before you buy, check out the section of the guide going over how many heads you need as mentioned earlier, that way you know how many you’ll need.

 Enjoy your jammers, get them installed properly, use them correctly, and they should treat you well for years to come.